Empirical Individual State Observability: Empirical Individual State Observability (E-ISO)

-E-ISO provides measures of (un)observability for individual state variables by quantifying how well-posed the problem of estimating a single state variable is given measurements and inputs from a time window of length $w$.
-This process involves finding the combination of sensors and measurements, i.e. rows of $\mathcal{O}_\varepsilon$, that provide the “best” value for the chosen measure (e.g. the smallest condition number).
-Doing so explicitly would be computationally intractable for large systems (see Sec. \ref{sec:iterating}).
 This section details an efficient, but approximate, solution consisting of three steps.
 First, a sparse subset of rows is selected ($\mathcal{O}_\varepsilon^{\vect{e}_j}$) whose linear combination can reconstruct $\vect{e}_j$ to within a user-specified tolerance ($\beta$).
 Second, (un)observability measures of the corresponding approximate observable subspace ($\hat{\mathcal{O}}_\varepsilon^{\vect{e}_j}$) are evaluated.
 Finally, since many unique subsets of rows of $\mathcal{O}_\varepsilon$ can be found to reconstruct $\vect{e}_j$, these unique subsets are sequentially gathered, in order of decreasing sparsity, into a collection $^i\mathcal{O}_\varepsilon^{\vect{e}_j}$ that increases in size with each iteration ($i$).
 For each iteration, (un)observability measures of the approximate observable subspace are calculated.
 The final measure that describes the approximate observability of the state variable of interest is the “best” of these.
-Psuedo-code is provided at the end of the section.
+Pseudo-code is provided at the end of the section.